boxyhq/website/docs/jackson/saml-flow.md

 }
 ```

-- `id`: The id of the user as provided by the Identity Provider
+- `id`: The id of the user as provided by the Identity Provider.
+(SAML SLO request requires you to pass `id` as `nameId`.
+Save `id` if you have a plan to implement SLO in the future.)
 - `email`: The email address of the user as provided by the Identity Provider
 - `firstName`: The first name of the user as provided by the Identity Provider
 - `lastName`: The last name of the user as provided by the Identity Provider